Joyo Velarde

 Joyo Velarde is a Filipino hip hop and soul singer.
 Her husband is Lyrics Born.
 She has been featured on numerous tracks by the Quannum Projects cohorts.

 Career

 Joyo Velarde's self-titled EP, Joyo Velarde, was released in May 2009.

 She released the first studio album, Love and Understanding, in February 2010.
 It was produced by Lyrics Born, Jake One, and Headnodic, among others.

 Style and influences

-Joyo Velarde stated that Chaka Khan and Minnie Ripperton influenced her music.
+Joyo Velarde stated that Chaka Khan and Minnie Riperton influenced her music.